mesteche/eslint-plugin-ternary/docs/rules/one-line-per-case.md

-# keep each pair of test + consequent on a separate line (no-shared-line-causalities)
+# report when a pair of test + consequent are spread accross multiple lines (one-line-per-case)

 Please describe the origin of the rule here.